 When you reach the reorder point, Extensiv Order Manager automatically creates a PO with a recommended quantity to reorder.

 The values used to calculate your reorder point and date are fully customizable for each SKU.
-You are even able to adjust how far back the system looks to calculate your sales velocity, allowing you to adjust for any potential seasonality or outlier sales.
+You can even adjust how far back the system looks to calculate your sales velocity, allowing you to adjust for any potential seasonality or outlier sales.

 To capture safety stock, you can input “buffer days,” which are additional days factored in with a vendor's lead time to increase the number of units ordered.

-Whether using a spreadsheet or a system like Extensiv Order Manager, the more efficient you manage your reorder point (and your safety stock), the better you'll meet demand.
+Whether using a spreadsheet or a system like Extensiv's inventory and order management solution, the more efficiently you manage your reorder point (and your safety stock), the better you'll meet demand.

 5 Reorder Point Planning Strategies